 Safety messages are provided to help prevent personal injury and equipment damage.
+All safety messages are introduced by a signal word indicating the hazard level.

 Safety messages communicate the hazard, hazard avoidance and possible consequences using three different type styles:

-- · Normal type states the hazard.
+- Normal type states the hazard.

 - Bold type states how to avoid the hazard.

 - Italic type states the possible consequences of not avoiding the hazard.